HamzahJavaid/Personal-Website/content/post/website.md

 Independently of the method, the first step is to create an account on [Github](https://www.github.com).

-Then, add a new repository (`+` button in the top-right corner) called `namesurname.github.io` using your name and surname.
-Use the default settings when creating the repository.
+Then, add a new repository (`+` button in the top-right corner) called `username.github.io` where `username` is your Github username.
+In my case, my github username is `matteocourthoud`, therefore the repository is `matteocourthoud.github.io` and my personal website is https://matteocourthoud.github.io Use the default settings when creating the repository.

 ## Create Website

-First, you need to have R and RStudio installed.
+First, I highly recomment to have R and RStudio installed.

 - Download R form [https://www.r-project.org](https://www.r-project.org/)
 - Download RStudio from [https://www.rstudio.com](https://www.rstudio.com/)